MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Set-CsTeamsComplianceRecordingApplication.md

 # Set-CsTeamsComplianceRecordingApplication

 ## SYNOPSIS
-Modifies an existing association between an application instance of a policy-based recording application and a Teams compliance recording policy for administering automatic policy-based recording in your tenant.
+Modifies an existing association between an application instance of a policy-based recording application and a Teams recording policy for administering automatic policy-based recording in your tenant.
 Automatic policy-based recording is only applicable to Microsoft Teams users.

 ## SYNTAX